reddy-hari/usuals/README.md

 const str = usuals.generateLowerCaseString(14);
 ```

+## <a name="side-note"></a> Side Note:

+- Currently we only have 2 contributors to this project.
+- Do write to harireddy05@gmail.com should you want to be a part of this.

 # <a name="bugs"></a> How to report bugs and issues?

-Any bugs/issues reported would help improve the "usuals" library.
-Please do if you stumble upon them.
-You have our gratitude!
+- Any bugs/issues reported would help improve the "usuals" library.
+- Please do if you stumble upon them.
+- You have our gratitude!

 > To report bugs and issues please use the GitHub issue reporting tool: https://github.com/reddy-hari/usuals/issues.